performant-software/neatline-spa/README.md

-## Neatline 3 single page application
+## Neatline Single Page Application (Neatline SPA)

-This should be expanded with instructions, in the meantime here's a [diagram](https://drive.google.com/file/d/1tKu8S7ppeVvBOj55q3IfuHQpg7v-hE1T/view?usp=sharing) to get you started.

 This repository contains the front end components of Neatline, a suite of tools for scholars, students, and curators to tell stories with maps and timelines.
-Neatline 3 is in early development.
-This application relies on a separate back end adapter to provide API endpoints for its data storage and retrieval.
-The adapter for [Omeka S](http://omeka.org/s/) is maintained at https://github.com/performant-software/neatline-omeka-s.
+Neatline SPA is in active development.
+This application relies on a separate back end adapter, called [Neatline Omeka S](https://github.com/performant-software/neatline-omeka-s) to provide API endpoints for its data storage and retrieval.
+That adapter can also include a bundled build of this SPA, to make it easy to install Neatline for Omeka S in one step.

-### Installing and development setup
+### Development Setup
-This repository is included as a git submodule in the Neatline adapter for Omeka S. To use an Omeka S instance as the environment for Neatline 3 installation and/or development, please see the instructions at https://github.com/performant-software/neatline-omeka-s.
+For development purposes, this repository is included as a git submodule in the Neatline adapter for Omeka S. To use an Omeka S instance as the environment for Neatline SPA installation and/or development, please see the instructions at https://github.com/performant-software/neatline-omeka-s.